-While international development is very far from perfect (and probably too often harmful in ways not known until they can be analyzed in hindsight), what I had experienced was something real and something worth continuing.
-I was overjoyed to return (on a more independent basis) to work at Centro Esperanza and arrived in the first week of June 2014, staying until late March 2015.
+While international development is far from perfect (and can cause harm in ways not known until they can be analyzed in hindsight), what I had experienced was something real and something worth continuing.
+I was overjoyed to return on a more independent basis to work at Centro Esperanza and arrived in the first week of June 2014, staying until late March 2015.
 Similar to my first time in Peru, I was busy:

 -helping develop and facilitate training sessions about pedagogical practices (literacy and art with holistic lens to promote personal and community development).

--launching a rotating library called ‘La Cometa Lectora‘ (or ‘The Reading Kite’) to improve literacy levels in children, youth and their families (see https://www.youtube.com/watch?v=iRJgEMQ7-TE for the English-language video, and https://www.youtube.com/watch?v=QjWiWEedgfI for the Spanish one)
+-launching a rotating library, out of a suitcase, called ‘La Cometa Lectora‘ (or ‘The Reading Kite’) to improve literacy levels in children, youth and their families (see https://www.youtube.com/watch?v=iRJgEMQ7-TE for the English-language video, and https://www.youtube.com/watch?v=QjWiWEedgfI for the Spanish one)

--translating documents and doing live-translation (my respect for all live interpreters everywhere!)
+–translating an array of NGO documents and doing live-interpretation (my respect for all live interpreters everywhere!)

--laying the web work for a real website for Centro Esperanza (centroesperanzachiclayo.org)
+-laying the technical ground work for the first ever website for Centro Esperanza on WordPress (centroesperanzachiclayo.org)

 Centro Esperanza offers multiple programs centered around 1) Human Rights and Democracy (holistic childhood and family development), 2) Gender Equity, 3) Interculturality and 4) the natural Environment.
 Throughout all their work, the team seeks to strengthen organizational and leadership skills in order equip people with the skills and values they need to achieve a dignified life.
-Centro Esperanza offers programming to people living in poverty in and around the city of Chiclayo; the NGO supports equal opportunities for all people and promotes a life free of violence, while encouraging sustainable development and livelihoods.
+Through offering year-long programming to people living in poverty in and around Chiclayo, the NGO supports equal opportunities for all people and promotes a life free of violence, while encouraging sustainable development and livelihoods.

 Centro Esperanza offers Project Chiclayo to build people’s capacities so that they become agents of change in their personal, family and community lives; inspired by Christian values and ethics, the NGO is secular/laic and opens its programs to anyone.
 The Project’s objective is to become an example of inter-institutional networking and coordination in the Province of Lambayeque and I was lucky to be a volunteer at several intergovernmental and non-profit meetings, training sessions and events in the province.